Clemapfel/mousetrap/docs/04_widgets.md

 | `END`              | `CENTER`             | bottom center       |
 | `END`              | `END`                | bottom right corner |

-Using alignment, size-hinting, and expansion, we can fully control where and at what size widgets appear on screen.
+Using alignment, size-hinting, and expansion, we can fully control where and at what size widgets appear on-screen.

 ### Visibility

 Once a widgets allocated area enters the visible area on screen, it is **shown** (which we can track using the `shown` signal).
 Once it leaves the visible area, it is **hidden** (emitting `hide`).

 `Widget::set_visible` sets the widgets visibility based on the boolean argument.
 Other than this, it behaves exactly as `Widget::show` and `Widget::hide`.
 If we hide a widget that is currently shown, it will disappear and its allocated size will be 0.

-On way to make a widget invisible without hiding it, is to control its **opacity**.
-Using `Widget::set_opacity`, if we set the opacity to 0, all other properties of the widget, including its size allocation and interactability are kept.
+One way to make a widget invisible, without hiding it, is to control its **opacity**.
+Using `Widget::set_opacity`, if we set the opacity to 0, all other properties of the widget, including its size allocation and intractability are kept.
 It remains shown.
-The only thing that changes is the opacity of is that the graphical part element, which is now fully transparent and thus invisible to the the user.
+The only thing that changes is the opacity of is that the graphical part element, which is now fully transparent and thus invisible to the user.

 ### Cursor Type

-Each widget has a property governing what the users cursor will look like while in the widgets allocated area.
+Each widget has a property governing what the user's cursor will look like while in the widgets allocated area.
 By default, this is a simple arrow.
 A widget intended for text-entry would want the cursor to be a [caret](https://en.wikipedia.org/wiki/Caret_navigation), while a clickable widget would likely want a pointer cursor.

 We can manually choose the cursor type using `Widget::set_cursor`, by setting it to one of the following values, all of which are part of the enum \a{CursorType}: